| |

 -

-Moisture trapped under the cover will cause rusting and paint deterioration.
+moisture to escape.
+Moisture trapped under the cover will cause rusting and

 -